What is an apprenticeship?

 - Off the job learning – delivered by a registered apprenticeship training provider.
 This typically makes up 20% of an apprenticeship.

-- Essential skills in English and Maths - this only applies where an apprentice has not achieved English and Maths to an agreed level of difficulty as set out by the individual apprenticeship Framework
+- Functional skills in English and Maths – this only applies where an apprentice has not achieved English and Maths to an agreed level of difficulty as set out by the individual apprenticeship Standard or Framework

 Do I need to treat an apprentice differently to other staff?